talhazafarjutt/talhazafarjutt.github.io/data/authors/default.md

 - **Monitoring & Observability**: Prometheus metrics collection and Grafana dashboards
 - **Security Compliance**: Implemented OWASP security practices and secure coding standards

-**Technologies**: GitHub Actions, SonarQube, Docker, Nginx, Prometheus, Grafana, Let's Encrypt, UFW Firewall
+**Technologies**: GitHub Actions, SonarQube, Docker, Nginx, Prometheus, Grafana, Let's Encrypt, UFW Firewall, AWS,

 I bring a strong foundation in cloud infrastructures and database management, both SQL and NoSQL.
 I have experience with design patterns, system design, and implementing RESTful APIs that are optimized for efficiency and security.
 My experience spans across both traditional monolithic and modern microservices architectures, allowing me to approach projects with flexibility and adaptability.